jasonacox/TinyStepper/examples/README.md

 ![28BYJ-48](Stepper28BYJ-48.png)

 Simple test to drive a 4-phase stepper motor using simple Move() and AccelMove() functions.

+## ATtiny85 Test ##

+Simple test to drive a single 4-phase stepper motor using the small but mighty 8-pin ATtiny85 microprocessor.

 ## Laser Gimbal ##